Last Updated on September 23, 2022 by

 Muji is known for its emphasis on functional, quality design that depicts Japanese minimalism and aesthetics.
 The brand sells a wide variety of furniture, clothing, household consumer items, and food products at reasonable prices.
 The brand stands out for its minimalism and focus on products without giving attention to decorations and ornamentation.

-When all other brands are working hard to stand out from their competitors by offering high-quality products and branding, there’s MUJI, whose primary focus is on the product quality and not on the branding aspect.
+When all other brands are working hard to stand out from their competitors by offering high-quality products and branding, there’s MUJI, whose primary focus is on product quality and not on the branding aspect.

-Muji was launched in 1980 in Toshima-Ku, Tokyo, Japan, when the Japanese consumers were very conscious of the brand.
+Muji was launched in 1980 in Toshima-Ku, Tokyo, Japan when the Japanese consumers were very conscious of the brand.
 They were willing to pay higher for branded products, which led to an emergence of a large luxury market that made it almost a necessity to own exclusive products.
 Muji predicted a segment of the population would value affordability, quality, and functionality over any branding or marketing hype, and they catered to that market segment.

 MUJI’s Brand story